Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 Shift-bell.
 Fifth hour already, time to get up.
 Balls, didn’t he just go to sleep--?

-“So today’s going to be special,” foreman Geezi announced to the bleary-eyed, yawning and stretching pile of males just now de-tangling themselves from their nest-bed.
-“We have a special visitor coming at seventh hour.”
+"So today’s going to be special," foreman Geezi announced to the bleary-eyed, yawning and stretching pile of males just now de-tangling themselves from their nest-bed.
+"We have a special visitor coming at seventh hour."

 Groans all around.

-“Fuck, Geezi!
-We don’t need another Conclave type sniffin’ all up in our business - ”
+"Fuck, Geezi!
+We don’t need another Conclave type sniffin’ all up in our business - "

-“It’s the Great Father.”
+"It’s the Great Father."

 Stunned silence.

-“...Balls.
-We really that far behind?”
+"...Balls.
+We really that far behind?"

-“We’re not behind at all.
-At least, not by our current orders…which is why he’s visiting I think.”
+"We’re not behind at all.
+At least, not by our current orders…which is why he’s visiting I think."

-“He *does* know that’s gonna grind production to a halt, right?”
+"He *does* know that’s gonna grind production to a halt, right?"

-“I’m sure he does.
+"I’m sure he does.
 I say, let’s take that small blessing and get this place cleaned up.
 Third shift’s already shutting down the line.
-It’s a maintenance window anyway.”
+It’s a maintenance window anyway."

 Well…shit.
 Okay then.
 Cleaning and maintenance days were always a nice break…